palkan/active_delivery/README.md

    PostsDelivery.with(user: user).notify(:published, post)
 ```

-The parameters could be accessed through `params` instance method (e.g. to implement guard-like logic).
+The parameters could be accessed through the `params` instance method (e.g., to implement guard-like logic).

 **NOTE**: When params are presents the parametrized mailer is used, i.e.: